 Every regular student, who is admitted to the 4-year degree program, is required to earn 100 activity points in addition to the total credits earned for the program.
 Students entering 4 years' degree program through lateral entry are required to earn 75 activity points in addition to the total credits earned for the program.
 The activity points earned by the student shall be reflected on the students VIII semester grade card.
-The activities to earn the points can be spread over the duration of the course.
-However, minimum prescribed duration should be fulfilled.
-Activity points (non-credit) have no effect on SGPA/CGPA and shall not be considered for vertical progression.
-In case student fail to earn the prescribed activity points; VIII semester grade card shall be issued only after earning the required activity Points.
+The activities to earn the points (non-credit) have no effect on SGPA/CGPA and shall not be considered for vertical progression.
+Incase student fail to earn the prescribed activity points; VIII semester grade card shall be issued only after earning the required activity Points.
 Students shall be eligible for the award of degree only after the release of the VIII semester grade card.

-III Semester
+III SEMESTER